Airalo vs. Nomad vs. Saily: Asia eSIM Review Comparison

 What we like about Nomad:

-The only gripes we had with the Nomad website/app was that it felt like an extra step to search for countries in a regional plan, whereas Airalo put that front and center.
+The only gripes we had with the Nomad website/app was that it felt like an extra step to search for countries in a regional plan – that has since been improved.

-Finally, the longest plan they had at the time of this writing was 30 days.
+Finally, the longest plan they had at the time of our testing was 30 days.
 In some ways, it makes sense, as most of their customer base is probably not traveling for longer than that.

 We’re told they intend to roll out 60 day plans any time now and may release longer duration plans as well.